gyulanemeth/bluefox.email/docs/projects/contacts.md

 ### Contact Filtration

-You can filter your contacts using the filter options available at the top of the contacts section
+You can filter your contacts using the filter options available at the top of the contacts section.
 ![Screenshot of the contact filtration interface](./contact-filters.webp)

 ### Double Opt-in